AcunatomyConditionsShoulder Dysfunction

 Full Restoration

-The goal isn't partial improvement.
-It's reaching overhead, behind your back, and across your body without pain or hesitation.
+The goal is reaching overhead, behind your back, and across your body without pain or hesitation.

 You've already adjusted